gottacatchenall/ms_sampling_effort/manuscript.md

 @Cazelles2016TheSpe figure 1 panel
 A.](./figures/positiveassociations.png){#fig:associations}

-Canard's neutrally forbidden links between species of very low relative biomass assumes this lack of association.
+Canard's "neutrally forbidden links" between species of very low relative biomass assumes this lack of association.
 The strength of this association may be different in different systems.

+Note here that these datasets were usable because they already have shared taxonomic backbone.

-Note here on difficulty of resolving spatial samples of species due to different taxonomic indicators, this is why we can't simple apply this to the whole mangal dataset.
+Applying this in bulk to Mangal food-webs presents the difficulty of resolving spatial samples of species with to different taxonomic indicators, this is why we can't simple apply this to the whole mangal dataset.